Nolan Arenado Player Props: Cardinals vs. Braves

 - The Braves pitching staff was second in the big leagues last season with a collective 9.7 strikeouts per nine innings.

-- The Braves had the fifth-ranked team ERA among all league pitching staffs (3.45).
+- Braves pitchers combined to give up 148 home runs (0.9 per game), the fourth-fewest in baseball.

-- Braves pitchers combined to allow 148 home runs (0.9 per game), the fourth-fewest in the big leagues.
+- Elder makes his first start of the season for the Braves.

-- Dodd starts for the first time this season for the Braves.
+- The 23-year-old right-hander started and threw five innings in his last appearance on Monday, Oct.
+3 against the Miami Marlins.

 © 2023 Data Skrive.
 All rights reserved.